NazimCimen/flutter_kartex_web_app/README.md

 This project was developed to showcase the business activities of **Kartex Tekstil ve Madencilik A.Ş.**, a company operating in both the mining and textile sectors.
 The company specializes in workwear production in the textile field and also offers custom solutions upon request.

+A special thank you to **Kartex Tekstil ve Madencilik A.Ş.** for allowing me to share the source code of this project as open source.

 ## Features

 - **Workwear Catalogue**: A clean and modern catalogue displays the company's range of workwear products.